nodecg/nodecg/docs/nodecg-api.md

 ###Accessing a synced variable
 Most operations that need to access the value of a synced variable are best done from that variable's `setter`.
 However, in some cases it may be necessary to access the value directly.
+A synced variable may only be accessed after it has been declared in the current scope.
 ```javascript
 var value = nodecg.variables.myVar; // value = 123
 ```